the1lab/1lab/src/Order/Diagram/Meet/Reasoning.lagda.md

   public
 ```

-Meets are idempotent and commutative.
+The meet operation is idempotent and commutative.

 ```agda
 abstract